-The validity of the shares of Jack Henry Common Stock to be issued in connection with the Merger will be passed upon for Jack Henry by Shughart Thomson & Kilroy, P.C., Kansas City, Missouri.
-The federal income tax consequences in connection with the Merger will be passed upon for Peerless by Haynes and Boone, LLP, Dallas, Texas.
+The validity of the shares of Jack Henry Common Stock to be issued in connection with the Merger have been be passed upon for Jack Henry by Shughart Thomson & Kilroy, P.C., Kansas City, Missouri.
+The federal income tax consequences of the Merger have been passed upon for Peerless by Haynes and Boone, LLP, Dallas, Texas.